Premonoidal and Kleisli double categories: 24 axioms for an associative binoidal structure

 is a modification. \end{proof}

 We do not get, however, that the vertical analogue of \equref{four center} make vertical pseudonatural transformations, {\em unless the three vertical transformations $\alpha$ in \prref{horiz 12 axioms} are strict}.
-Only under that condition the half of the axioms in the Appendix A, in which the central 1-cells are 1v-cells, determines interrelated vertical pseudonatural transformations.
-Moreover, we do not get any modifications from this half of the axioms.
+Only under that condition the half of the axioms in the Appendix A that holds for one-sided central 1v-cells determines interrelated vertical pseudonatural transformations.
+Moreover, we do not get any modification from this half of the axioms.

-In Table \ref{table:3} are the complementing 12 axioms to those from Table \ref{table:2}.
+As we announced, in Table \ref{table:3} are the complementing 12 axioms to those from Table \ref{table:2}.
 Let $u,v$ be left central and $v',z$ right central 1v-cells.
-Concretely, under the above assumption, by middle 8 axioms from Table \ref{table:3} four vertical pseudonatural transformations